dslab2018/dslab2018.github.io/labs/week5/README.md

 You can now open the notebook in Zeppelin and start working on the exercises.
 As a bonus you can repeat the same exercises using the __hive__ command in a terminal.

+Data source in this exercise: [The twitter stream grab provided thanks to the internet archive](https://archive.org/details/archiveteam-twitter-stream-2017-11)